 CVC-PE does not intend to make sustainable investments as defined in Article 2(17) of the SFDR.
-For a description of the purpose of the remaining proportion (maximum proportion of 50% of investments) and any relevant environmental or social practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+For a description of the purpose of the remaining proportion (maximum proportion of 50% of investments) and any relevant environmental or social safeguards, please see the response to "What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?" below.